‘First in the Room, Back of the Line’: Doctors Revolt Over Stanford’s ‘Absurd’ Vaccine Rollout

 “It’s not just about the residents.
 We stand here to represent our nurses.
 We are here to back them.
 Our respiratory therapists, our environmental services workers, food staff, everybody,” one resident said during the protest, before revealing that only two pediatric emergency nurses have been offered vaccines.

-Another Stanford resident, who asked to remain anonymous for fear of professional retaliation, charged that Stanford is “neglecting” it’s frontline workers, especially those who are just starting their careers and have been willing to put their lives on the line to provide care during the COVID-19 pandemic.
-That resident claimed only “about seven residents and fellows” are slated to receive the vaccine in this first round, out of the 5,000 doses that were available.
+Another Stanford resident, who asked to remain anonymous for fear of professional retaliation, charged that Stanford is “neglecting” its frontline workers, especially those who are just starting their careers and have been willing to put their lives on the line to provide care during the pandemic.
+The resident claimed only “about seven residents and fellows” are slated to receive the vaccine in this first round, out of 5,000 available doses.

 “To put that into context, there are about 1,300 of us,” the resident told The Daily Beast.
 “That means some medical workers who have been in critical care were passed over while those who have been working from home since the pandemic started will get the vaccine.”